 Working together to transform lives is what we do and across the whole organisation we have a range of experts and practitioners who advocate for children and young people with SEND to ensure they receive the best possible opportunities to achieve their full potential.

-Since the College was established in 1983 it has grown from a small hospital provision into an Outstanding College that operates from six college centres and provides post-16 education for students with moderate, complex and profound learning needs.
+Since the College was established in 1983 it has grown from a small hospital provision into an Outstanding College that operates from eight college centres and provides post-16 education for students with moderate, complex and profound learning needs.
 In 2013, the College established the Trust to share its expertise and provide services and support to specialist schools.
-The Trust is now home to 15 special schools and we have five live Free School projects in progress with projected opening dates ranging from 2020 to 2023.
+The Trust is now home to 15 special schools and we have four live Free School projects in progress with projected opening dates ranging from 2022 to 2024.

 It is an exciting time to be part of OHC&AT.
 Whether you are a parent or carer looking for a high quality special school or college for your child, an educator, therapist or leader looking to progress your career or a governor of a school looking to work closely with others, I do hope that you find the information on our website helpful and that it gives you an insight into all that we stand for.